Coinbase: Operations and financials

-Custody of client assets

 In a May 2022 Form 10-Q filing, Coinbase stated that "because custodially held crypto assets may be considered to be the property of a bankruptcy estate, in the event of a bankruptcy, the crypto assets we hold in custody on behalf of our customers could be subject to bankruptcy proceedings and such customers could be treated as our general unsecured creditors".

-Coinbase effect

-The "Coinbase Effect" refers to the rise in price of cryptocurrencies listed for sale on a dominant crypto exchange such as Coinbase in the days after the news becomes public.
-According to a report in the Barron's newspaper, the effect of getting a cryptocurrency listed on the exchange plays a big role in what cryptocurrencies gain widespread acceptance.

-Complaints
+The company reported a net loss of US$1.1 billion in the second quarter of 2022, a record for Coinbase.

+As of 2025, Coinbase is the world's largest custodian of bitcoin, holding over 12% of all bitcoin in existence.
+It also holds over 11% of all staked Ether and other digital assets like solana.
+In its 2024 annual report, the company said it was managing digital assets worth US$404 billion on its platform.

+Legal compliance

+Coinbase has been described as a conservative and law-abiding cryptocurrency exchange, in comparison to its peers in the sector.

+As of 2025, Coinbase maintains an "A+" rating by the Better Business Bureau.
+Earlier, from 2018 to 2023, the company received an "F" rating from the bureau due to poor customer service.
+Common customer complaints included being locked out of their accounts despite providing the required information for reinstatement, as well as finding it "nearly impossible" to reach support when assistance was needed.

+Customer complaints (2018—2021)

 On February 16, 2018, Coinbase admitted that some customers were overcharged in error for credit and debit purchases of cryptocurrencies.
 The problem was initiated when banks and card issuers changed the merchant category code (MCC) for cryptocurrency purchases earlier that month.
 This meant that cryptocurrency payments would now be processed as "cash advances", meaning that banks and credit card issuers could begin charging customers cash advance fees for cryptocurrency purchases.
 Customers who purchased cryptocurrency on their exchange between January 22 and February 11, 2018, could have been affected.
-At first, Visa blamed Coinbase, telling the Financial Times on February 16 that it had "not made any systems changes that would result in the duplicate transactions cardholders are reporting."
-However, the latest statement from Visa and Worldpay on the Coinbase blog clarifies: "This issue was not caused by Coinbase."
+At first, Visa blamed Coinbase, telling the Financial Times on February 16 that it had "not made any systems changes that would result in the duplicate transactions cardholders are reporting".
+However, the latest statement from Visa and Worldpay on the Coinbase blog clarifies: "This issue was not caused by Coinbase".

-In March 2018, the Quartz news website reported that the number of monthly customer complaints against Coinbase jumped more than 100 percent in January of that year, to 889, citing official Consumer Financial Protection Bureau data, with more than 400 of those categorized as "money was not available when promised".
+In March 2018, the Quartz news Web site reported that the number of monthly customer complaints against Coinbase jumped more than 100 percent in January of that year, to 889, citing official Consumer Financial Protection Bureau data, with more than 400 of those categorized as "money was not available when promised".
 The article also noted that the company was subsequently increasing its customer service staff to reduce wait times.

+In March 2021, Coinbase agreed to pay US$6.5 million to settle regulatory claims that it had reported misleading information about its trading volumes.
 In December 2021, CNBC reported that Coinbase froze the cryptocurrency GYEN due to a sudden price spike, resulting in many traders losing money.